April 19, 2010

 ReplyDelete

-Can you also use actual tomato pieces in the stew in addition to the tomato paste? to it takes away from the flavor?
+16. Yes, you can use fresh or canned tomato pieces in the stew in addition to the tomato paste.
+This will enhance the taste.

 ReplyDelete